Cathy Maguire: Cyber-bullying controversy

 In 2006, Maguire became the victim of trolling by an anonymous blogger.
 The attacks attracted national media attention and sparked a national discussion on cyber-bullying spearheaded by The Times.
 Maguire took unprecedented legal action in previously uncharted legal waters and eventually the blog was shut down.
 Maguire declined to comment publicly when contacted by the Sunday Times and Irish Independent.

 Television and film projects

 In 2010, Maguire moved to New York City, where she is now based.
 In 2013, she hosted a music TV presentation, Ireland in Song, which aired on PBS.
-She was commissioned by a New York film house to co-write a screenplay about traditional Irish music.

 In 2016, Maguire created and hosted The Sunnyside Sessions for Irish TV.
 Filmed in her New York garden, the show featured performances from prominent local music artists.
 The program launched at a reception hosted by Consul General Barbara Jones at the Irish Consulate in New York City.
 The Sunnyside Sessions aired in Ireland and the UK in September 2016.
 The first live show of The Sunnyside Sessions was performed on 6 April 2017, at the Irish Arts Center, in Hells Kitchen, Manhattan.